afni/afni/doc/SphinxDocs/FATCAT/MakingROIs.rst

     This action will preserve labels even if some of the ROIs are contiguous, such as is likely to occur in the case of a :ref:`ROI_Example_Connectome`.

+#.
+When an aim of using `3dROIMaker` is to produce target regions for
+    tractography, then the inflation should be performed in diffusion space, where one can use the actual WM proxy map (such as FA>0.2) to delimit inflation.

+    This may lead to scenarios where multiple iterations of `3dROIMaker` are called for.
+For example, one may threshold a group map of functional data and get rid of tiny/noisy regions, and then transform the networks to each individual's diffusion space, in order to perform the ROI inflation there (as well as the eventual tractography).

 |